csommerl/js120/lesson2/lesson2_notes.md

 ## [2.14 Dealing with Context Loss III](https://launchschool.com/lessons/1eaf5e37/assignments/72c5b578)

-### Function as Argument Losing Surrounding Context
+### The Problem: Function as Argument Losing Surrounding Context

-...
+Context can be lost when a function whose body refers to `this` is passed as an argument to another function.
+That can occur when/because the execution context of the former function is not the global object, and passing the function as an argument results in a new execution context that is the global object.

 ### Solution 1: Preserve the Context with a Variable in Outer Scope

-...

-### Solution 2: Use `bind`
+### Solution 2: Use `bind` within the function argument

-...

 ### Solution 3: Use an Arrow Function

-...

-### Solution 4: Use the optional thisArg argument
+### Solution 4: Use the optional `thisArg` argument for methods like `forEach`

-...

 ### Summary

-...

-                      ADD ANKI CARDS FOR CONTEXT LOSS!!!!

 ## Overview of Dealing with Context Loss

 The 3 problems and their solutions:

 1. Context is lost when a method is copied from an object & used elsewhere (e.g., passed as an argument to a function).

-   a. use `call`/`apply` and if necessary modify the target function to accept the intended context as a `thisArg` argument
+   A. Use `call`/`apply` and if necessary modify the target function to accept the intended context as a `thisArg` argument.
-   b. use `bind` on the method and use the resulting function
+   B. Use `bind` to create a new function from the method.

-2. Context is lost when a function is nested within the method of an object, so thatthe value of `this` is not the method's object but instead the global object.
+2. Context is lost when a function is nested within the method of an object, so that the value of `this` within that function is not the method's object but instead the global object.

-   a. assign the outer context to a variable, e.g., `let self = this`, and use the variable within the function
+   A. Assign the outer context to a variable, e.g., `let self = this`, and use the variable within the function.
-   b. call the nested function with `apply` or `call`
+   B. Call the nested function with `apply` or `call`.
-   c. create the nested function (with a function expression) with `bind(this)` to set a permanent binding
+   C. Create the nested function (with a function expression) with `bind(this)` to set a permanent binding.
-   d. use an arrow function to define the nested function
+   D. Use an arrow function to define the nested function.

+3. Context can be lost when a function whose body refers to `this` is passed as an argument to another function.

+  A. Preserve the Context with a Variable in Outer Scope.
+  B. Use `bind` within the function argument.
+  C. Use an Arrow Function.
+  D. Use the optional `thisArg` argument for methods like `forEach`.

+Synthesis of the problems: context loss occurs
+  - either when a function/method is passed as an argument to a function (problems 1 & 3)
-3. ...
+  - or when ...

+Synthesis of the solutions: there are 5 ways of dealing with context loss:
+1. arrow function (not to be used for methods but instead for functions that are nested or arguments)
+2. `call`/`apply` (for methods passed as function arguments)
+3. `thisArg` to pass context as argument
+4. `bind`
+5. outer variable `let self = this`

 ---

+                      ADD ANKI CARDS FOR CONTEXT LOSS!!!!

 ## Tasks